rgonomike/rogarden/README.md

-# Rogarden - Watering system control
+# Rogarden - Watering system control for RPI
 WebApp for garden watering system

 Basic app with scheduler for the relays, temperature sensor display and humidity display